franneck94/UdemyTS/Chapter2/ArrayTuple/README.md

 ## Arrays

-To specify the type of an array like [1, 2, 3], you can use the syntax number[] this syntax works for any type (e.g. string[] is an array of strings, and so on).
+To specify the type of an array like [1, 2, 3], you can use the syntax number[] this syntax works for any type.
+The number of elements is not fixed!

 ## Tuple